mui/material-ui/docs/pages/blog/nextgen-pickers.md

 ## The new date and time fields

-This new input type we're talking about is a set of components shortly named [Fields](https://next.mui.com/x/react-date-pickers/fields/).
-They are the base for the new pickers and a revolution in terms of keyboard usability.
+These new input components are called [Fields](https://next.mui.com/x/react-date-pickers/fields/), and they provide massive improvements to the user experience of editing the value with a keyboard.

-In contrast with the masked inputs that only display simple text behind a formatting mask, and were often cumbersome, especially when editing dates, the new fields are smart and specialized in editing date and time numbers.
+In contrast with the previous generation of pickers, whose input editing was based on a [mask approach](https://www.npmjs.com/package/rifm) and were often cumbersome, the new fields are smart and specialized in editing date and time values.
 They're "smart" in the sense that they can recognize when a user is inputting any given piece of time data—a month, a day, a year—and respond accordingly.

 For example, watch what happens when you edit the month using the arrow keys: